HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 - attachment codes or
 - additional data using a FHIR Questionnaire.

-Systems using CDex Attachments [*must support*] requesting attachments using attachment codes. ({% include see-conf.md %}) The rest of this page documents this *solicited* attachment transaction.
+Systems using CDex Attachments [*must support*] requesting attachments using attachment codes. ({% include see-conf.md %}) The rest of this page documents *solicited* attachment transactions using attachment codes.
 Using a FHIR Questionnaire to request additional data is optional and covered on the [Requesting Attachments Using Questionnaires] page.

-Requesting attachments using attachment codes is a HIPAA-based request model using LOINC attachment codes defined by the LOINC Document Ontology.
-Typically, these concepts represent data in document form (e.g., a PDF or CCDA) The sequence diagram in the Figure 1 below summarizes the basic interaction between the Payer and Provider to request and receive attachments using the combination of the [CDex Task Attachment Request Profile] using attachment codes and the [`$submit-attachment`] operation.
+Requesting attachments using LOINC attachment codes defined by the LOINC Document Ontology is a HIPAA-based request model.
+The Payer communicates the missing information for a claim or prior authorization with these codes, which typically represent data in document form (e.g., a PDF or CCDA).
+The sequence diagram in Figure 1 below summarizes the interaction between the Payer and Provider to request and receive attachments using the combination of the [CDex Task Attachment Request Profile] using attachment codes and the [`$submit-attachment`] operation.

 {% include img.html img="request-attachments-cdex-sequencediagram.svg" caption="Figure 1" %}